-To get started, we encourage you to choose an option from the “I want to…” drop-down menu (also available on the homepage).
-If you’d like to get more involved with the campaign, check out “Spread the word” and sign up for the Know Your IX Action Team here.
+To get started navigating the site, we encourage you to choose an option from the “I want to…” drop-down menu (also available on the homepage).
+If you’d like to get more involved with the campaign, check out “Spread the word” and sign up for the Know Your IX Action Team.

 A few notes: